Questions about Chinese Medicine

 I’m nervous.
 Can I still try acupuncture?

 Yes.
-Let us know if you’re nervous and we can adapt the treatment to ease your anxiety and make you comfortable.
+Please let us know if you’re nervous and we can adapt the treatment to ease your anxiety and make you feel more comfortable.

 What is dry needling?

 Dry needling is a technique which helps release tight muscles and relieve pain.
 It is best suited for musculoskeletal conditions and is a much stronger acupuncture style.
 Please check out Jeff Shearers article here.

 Can I have acupuncture while I am pregnant?

 Yes, as registered acupuncturists we are trained to treat and support pregnant women through their pregnancy.
 We accommodate where you are at during your pregnancy, offer emotional support and can help manage nausea and pain during pregnancy.
 Please contact us if you have a specific issue you are concerned about.